 For cooking the stuffed vegetables and tofu:

-- Heat up the non-stick frying pan again with some rice bran oil.
+- Heat up a non-stick frying pan with some rice bran oil.
 Pan fry all the stuffed vegetables for 2 minutes on each side or until fish paste is just cooked on low to medium heat.
 For the stuffed puff tofu, pan fry for 1 minute on each side or until fish paste is just cooked on low heat.
 Serve on a large platter.

 For cooking the sauce:

 - Heat up a frying pan with 3 tablespoons of rice bran oil.
-Pan fry the garlic and ginger on low heat until lightly golden, then add in all the black bean sauce, sweet chilli sauce, sugar, lemon juice and lemon zest and stir-fry for 2 minutes on low to medium heat.
+Pan fry the garlic and ginger on low heat until lightly golden, then add in all the gluten free black bean sauce, sweet chilli sauce, sugar, lemon juice and lemon zest and stir-fry for 2 minutes on low to medium heat.

 - Follow by adding in the water, stir well and bring to a boil.
 Add in half the chillies and all the spring onion and turn off the heat.
 Place in a medium serving bowl and garnish with remaining chillies and coriander.
 Serve as a dipping sauce or drizzle sauce.